Neurofeedback’s sophisticated tool that reveals what’s really going on inside your brain

-Conducted in our office, the entire process takes about 30 minutes.
+Conducted in our office, the entire process takes about 1 hour and 15 minutes.
 It’s comfortable and painless but does result in a “bad hair” day.

 Our analysis compares the results with a database of other people the same age to see if your brain deviates significantly from the average or norm and where those deviations lie.

 With very active children, we record only with eyes open to minimize the amount of time they must sit in the chair.
 Even though we eliminate the eyes closed part, we are still able to obtain valuable information.

 The brain mapping process looks very similar to what a neurologist does when conducting a conventional EEG.
 However, a qEEG brain map analyzes very different information than what the neurologist does.